aaronpk/draft-parecki-oauth-global-token-revocation/draft-parecki-oauth-global-token-revocation.md

       }
     }

-To request revocation of all tokens for a user identified by a user ID at the Authorization Server, use the "opaque subject" identifier:
+If the user identifier at the authorization server is known by the system making the revocation request, the request can use the "Opaque Identifer" format to provide the user identifier:

     POST /global-token-revocation
     Host: example.com